 Public sewers

-If you hope to build over or within three metres of a public sewer you’ll need a build over agreement with your local water authority (contact your water supplier for details).
-Your building control surveyor will need to see the build over agreement before they can issue a completion certificate.
+If you hope to build over or within three metres of a public sewer you may need a build over agreement with your local water authority (contact your water supplier for details).
+Your Registered Building Inspector will need to see the build over agreement before they can issue a completion certificate.

 There may need to be an alternative route for the sewer at least three metres from the building so that it can be diverted if necessary.